ItsGreyedOut/itsgreyedout.github.io/README.md

 My Portfolio
-It’s a fact: companies care about what you can do, not what you say you can do.
-The curriculum taught meu how to put what you’ve learned to work.
+The curriculum taught me how to put what you’ve learned to work.
 I covered real-world data projects, ranging from visualizing bike sharing data in New York City to mapping worldwide earthquakes in real-time.

 Bank Deserts Project
 Social economists have long noted a trend that in geographic areas with higher poverty rates, there is often